DataResponsibly/xAI-Ranking-Benchmark/README.md

       Abraham Gale and Amelie Marian.
 Explaining ranking functions.
 Proc.
 VLDB Endow., 14(4):640–652, 2020.

-- [Backlogged - Not implemented] Nutritional Label
+- [Backlogged - Not planned] Nutritional Labels

       Ke Yang, Julia Stoyanovich, Abolfazl Asudeh, Bill Howe, H. V. Jagadish, and Gerome Miklau.
 A nutritional label for rankings.
 In Proceedings of International Conference on the Management of Data, SIGMOD, pages 1773–1776.
 ACM, 2018.